 small, Science Fiction Films Adapted from Lem, Stanisław Lem, photo: Elżbieta Lempp, lem stanislaw el_portret01_5787038.jpg

-Culture.pl selects the best adaptations of Stanisław Lem’s novels.
+Culture.pl presents a list of the best movie adaptations of Stanisław Lem's science-fiction novels.

 1. Ari Folman – The Congress (2013)